Elegant1E/hexo-example/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Elegant1E/hexo-example)

-### If you can provide more one-click deployment channels, please feel free to feedback to me in the issues.
+### If you can provide more one-click deployment channels, please feel free to feedback to me in the Discussions.

 ## License
 This project is licensed under the GPL-3.0 license.